xli1224/stephenmcd.github.com/_posts/2013-08-29-devops-eye-for-the-coding-guy-metrics.md

     time.sleep(1)
 {% endhighlight %}

-Writing our own code here affords us full flexibility.
-We're able to integrate directly with Django's ORM and [Redis][redis] to keep track of growth and other parts of state within the system.
-You'll see we also implement some basic threshold monitoring.
+Writing our own code here affords us full flexibility, and with the psutil library this was a trivial task.
+We're then also able to integrate directly with Django's ORM and [Redis][redis] to keep track of growth and other parts of state within the system.
+Finally you'll see we also implement some basic threshold monitoring.
 We're able to keep this as simple as you could imagine by integrating it with [Sentry][sentry], the system we use for tracking exceptions in the application.
 By treating these thresholds as application exceptions, we don't need to worry about our threshold checks spiralling out of control with millions of notifications - that's all handled for us by Sentry.

 How does this all look once it's up and running?
 It's worth mentioning installation was hardly straight-forward, requiring half a dozen components sourced and built in different ways - one of the downsides of not using an off-the-shelf product.
 Once everything was set up though, I really went to town with our initial dashboard, arranging and colourising every single metric I thought remotely useful:

 <em class="center"><a class="no-pjax" href="/static/img/metrics1-large.png"><img src="/static/img/metrics1.png"></a></em>

-After a couple of weeks, I was able to greatly refine the dashboard, adding new metrics as I discovered them, and throwing out a ton that didn't turn out as useful as I originally thought, ending up with a more useful dashboard:
+After a couple of weeks, I was able to greatly refine the dashboard, adding new metrics as I discovered them, and throwing out a ton that didn't turn out to be as useful as I originally thought, ending up with a more useful dashboard:

 <em class="center"><a class="no-pjax" href="/static/img/metrics2-large.png"><img src="/static/img/metrics2.png"></a></em>